Free worldwide shipping

 The HALT Study: Next Steps in Research

-Stern is now leading a larger follow-up trial, HALT (Hypertrophic cardiomyopathy And siroLimus Trial), which aims to enroll hundreds of cats to further assess the drug’s impact.
-This clinical field study will follow cats for one year, with all medications and testing provided.
+Stern is now leading a larger follow-up trial, HALT (Hypertrophic cardiomyopathy And siroLimus Trial), which aims to enroll hundreds of cats to further assess the long-term effects of rapamycin for cats with subclinical HCM.
+Similar translational research approaches have already shown promise in dogs, as highlighted in Can rapamycin slow aging in dogs?.

 Cats must meet criteria such as: